 These realms of life are reflected in careful reading of the natal chart and the transits, progressions, and other advanced tools some astrologers use.

 Evolutionary astrologers, such as Stephen Arroyo, Steven Forrest, and my teacher, Dawn Bogrodi, believe the information available in a birth chart can open a tremendous door to self-understanding and transformation.
 It’s here, in the elements of the natal and progressed charts, that understanding can escalate to warp speed.

-Some evolutionary astrologers believe the chart reflects, not just this life, but also past lives.
-As Forrest reasonably points out, however, it actually doesn’t matter whether the roots of an issue lie in this life or in another: very pragmatically, we still have the issue, and the natal chart will help illuminate it.
+Some practitioners of evolutionary astrology believe the chart reflects, not just this life, but also past lives.
+As Forrest very reasonably points out, however, it actually doesn’t matter whether the roots of an issue lie in this life or in another: very pragmatically, we still have the issue, and the natal chart will help illuminate it.

 The chart, in a sense, holds the key to unlocking the secrets of our lives, illuminating our loves and needs and unraveling potential self-undoing.
 As we come to know our birth chart, we get to know ourselves and move into greater alignment with our highest ideals and purpose.

 As Forrest notes, understanding the chart “helps us avoid becoming just another character out of central casting.
 In a flash, the whole pattern of creative tensions, blind spots, and aspirations that makes up our own unique personality comes to a focus.”